AlRenna/LBM_PACS/README.md

 ```

 ### Compile and execute an example
-Once you run the `make` command, you will have the executable inside the corresponding folder.
-This can be ran with different fluid dynamics parameters changing `params.json`.
+Once you run the `make` command you will find each executable inside the corresponding folder in examples.
 ```bash
 cd build/examples/chose_your_test
 ./test_executable